mighty-peach/mighty-peach/README.md

 ### Hi there 👋

 My name is Vladimir and I am developer in Kontur company.
-I like interfaces and ui-controls, open-source projects and learn functional paradigm.
+I like interfaces and ui-controls, open-source projects and functional paradigm.
 I love 3d-art and game programming for fun.
 Currently I learn math (culculus), CS.